withastro/docs/src/pages/en/guides/deploy/aws.md

     }
     ```

 5. Enable website hosting for your bucket.
-You can find this setting in the bucket's Settings > "Static website hosting".
+You can find this setting in the bucket's **Settings > Static website hosting**.
 Set your index document to `index.html` and your error document to `404.html`.
 You can find your new website URL in the bucket's Settings > "Static website hosting".

 Your Astro site is now deployed to AWS.
 If you would like to configure a custom domain name for your site, read the next section [Route 53](#route-53).